 In order to ensure that every child has the same learning opportunities, it is expected that all children complete all homework for the due date given.
 If this does not happen in Years 2-6, this will be recorded in the class behaviour book and the children will see the head teacher.
-The children will be required to complete the homework on the lunchtime of the due day to ensure they have the same opportunities to make progress as everyone else.
+The children will be required to complete the homework at homework club to ensure they have the same opportunities to make progress as everyone else.
 If the standard of homework does not match the expectation of the child they with be asked to repeat it.
-Children have the opportunity to attend the lunchtime homework club therefore there is no reason for homework not to be completed.
 Repeated failure to submit homework will result in a meeting with parents, children and the head teacher.

 On the rare occasions when personal circumstances mean that homework is not completed, you need to speak to the class teacher.